DannyAndres/ChatGPT-whatsapp-bot/README.md

 examples are provided in JS files in the same folder

 after that create an empty json inside history.json file in bot/storage folder this file keeps the history so chatgpt have a memory, you can configure that field inside config.json in config folder.
-If history.json does not exists create the file
+If history.json does not exists create the file.

+Create the following folders if they don't exist already

+bot/audio
+bot/storage
+bot/images
+bot/videos & bot/videos/frames

 # Fixes